AstarNetwork/astar-docs/docs/use/manage-wallets/wallet-providers/subwallet.md

 #### Using seed phrase

-You could choose between importing either a Substrate (Polkadot) account or EVM (Ethereum) account, or both.
+You could choose between importing either a Substrate account or Ethereum account, or both.
 After choosing, click on **Import account**

 ![Methods of importing](/docs/use/manage-wallets/img/subwallet/subwallet-9.png)